 People like to be treated individually.
 Of course, there are some repeatable patterns.
 However, not everyone will respond positively to another mass mailing.
 We drown in the flood of information; we choke with spam.
 Automation rules use really detailed information about users behavior so it would be a shame not to use it.
 You have dozens of triggers and conditions that can be used to truly personalize your message.

 How to avoid it: First of all – segment your database!
-Use tags added according to website behavior, scoring, purchase activities, reaction to sent messages or information from external systems (CRM, ERP, loyalty systems), etc. Secondly, build Buyer personas and use them to address different campaigns and rules.
+Use tags added according to website behavior, scoring, purchase activities, reaction to sent messages or information from external systems (CRM, ERP, loyalty systems), etc. Secondly, build buyer personas (we have a whole ebook on how to build Buyer personas in ecommerce) and use them to address different campaigns and rules.
 And last but not least analyze your clients’ buyers journey to find proper triggers for different personas on the various stages of purchase processes.

 - Automation of a Single Area

 It’s great that people automate marketing activities.
 And yes, for some companies automation of a single area will be a life-changing action.
 Nonetheless, bear in your mind that marketing and sales are dynamic processes that cannot exist without each other, and you can find a reflection of this fact while planning and running the campaign and preparing automation workflow.
-So if you already automated email marketing but didn’t automate tagging nor sales alerts think if it isn’t a good moment to change your approach to be more holistic.
+So if you already automated email marketing but didn’t automate tagging nor sales alerts rethink changing your approach to a more holistic one.

 How to avoid it: Stop seeing marketing and sales as sequences of small separate action.
 The best results are generated by the synergy effect occurring after you combine them into the consistent process.
 The separate automation has no chance to become as powerful as the whole process.
 Believe me, we know something about it – we even partially based our Customer Value Marketing on this assumption.
 Read our CEO’s manifesto!